yogthos/instant-pdf/README.md

 ## About

 The service accepts POST requests with JSON body and returns a PDF document, the actual document generation is done by the [clj-pdf](https://github.com/yogthos/clj-pdf) library.
+The service can be seen in action [here](http://yogthos.net/instant-pdf).
 ## Usage

 You will need [Leiningen](https://github.com/technomancy/leiningen/) to build the service.